PengYRLab/LampreyRetinalCellAtlas/README.md

 ## Directories

-The directories includes scripts used for the analyses.
+The directories include scripts used for the analyses.
 The scripts perform the following analysis tasks:

 **Cell type annotation using SingleR**

-**Dimension reduction and clustering analysis**
+**Dimensionality reduction and clustering analysis**

 **Cross-species integration**